akamai/cli-eaa/README.md

   - List configured certificates
   - Rotate certificate with optional deployment of dependent applications and IdP
 - Connectors
-  - List all connectors including the reachability status
+  - List all connectors including the reachability status and health
+  - Show all applications used by a connector and breakdown of active connection
+  - Swap a connector (limited to applications only)

 ## Installation